Cyber-Security-Club-HTU/CTF-Training/2023/Reverse-Engineering/Tools/README.md

 gdb ./<binary-name>
 ```

-### 6. Ghidra

-Ghidra is both a disassembler and a decompiler.
-While not run directly from the command line like the other tools, Ghidra provides an extensive GUI for analyzing binaries in-depth.

-### 7. objdump
+### 6. objdump

-'objdump' provides a variety of information about object files, including their structure, symbols, and assembly code.
+`objdump` provides a variety of information about object files, including their structure, symbols, and assembly code.

 Usage:
 ```
 objdump -D <binary-name>
 ```

+### 7. Ghidra

+Ghidra is both a disassembler and a decompiler.
+While not run directly from the command line like the other tools, Ghidra provides an extensive GUI for analyzing binaries in-depth.